morkro/happy-plants/README.md

 </p>

 ---

-## Version 2 in development!
+## 🛠 HappyPlants v2 in development!

 HappyPlants v2 is currently in development.
-It will be a complete rebuild from scratch, eliminating some early architectural design decision issues (e.g. account management).
-I am currently waiting for [Vue 3 to be in beta](https://github.com/vuejs/vue-next) (or at least in a workable state), so I can start new development.
-As of now, I am working on a redesign and improved user experience flow.
+It will be a complete rebuild from scratch, eliminating some early architectural design decision issues. **HappyPlants v2** will be **managed as a monorepo**, to make migration easier I've already moved the current version to this setup using Lerna.

 You can follow the progress on the [**v2 project board**](https://github.com/morkro/happy-plants/projects/6).
+I am currently finalising the new design and features.

 ---